-Summary Time delay Syntax WAITT t Parameter t = delay time in milliseconds (maximum MLONG) Description The WAITT command is suitable for achieval of a defined program time delay.
-The inputted parameter shows the delay time in milliseconds. and the second s NB!: If an interrupt occurs during the delay time, then the entire delay procedure will be re-begun following the processing of the interrupt. • The DELAY command is preferable to the WAITT command, because of its constant time behavior.
-Command Group CON Cross Index DELAY, WAITI, WAITAX Syntax Example WAITT 5000/ wait 5 seconds /WAIT T 5000/ alternative form / Program Sample WAIT_01.M
+Summary Time delay

+Syntax WAITT t

+Parameter t = delay time in milliseconds (maximum MLONG)

+Description The WAITT command is suitable for achieval of a defined program time delay.
+The inputted parameter shows the delay time in milliseconds.

+NB!: If an interrupt occurs during the delay time, then the entire delay procedure will be re-begun following the processing of the interrupt.

+0-1 The DELAY command is preferable to the WAITT command, because of its constant time behavior.

+Command Group CON

+Cross Index DELAY, WAITI, WAITAX

+Syntax Example WAITT 5000 / wait 5000 seconds /

+WAIT T 5000 / Alternative form /

+Program Sample WAIT_01.M